-Now Accounts receivables is not only about collections, rather the whole functions includes on-boarding a new customer, receiving orders, verifying them, system entry, liaising with procurement for fulfillment, coordinating with sales team to meet the timelines and to manage any exceptions, invoicing correctly as per the order, submitting invoices with all necessary documents , follow ups for collections, receipt accounting and finally the reconciliations and balance confirmations.
+Now Accounts receivables is not only about collections, rather the whole functions include onboarding a new customer, receiving orders, verifying them, system entry, liaising with procurement for the fulfillment, coordinating with sales team to meet the timelines and to manage any exceptions, invoicing correctly as per the order, submitting invoices with all necessary documents , follow ups for collections, receipt accounting and finally the reconciliations and balance confirmations.

 Automating everything sounds very attractive and can give you biggest bang for the buck, however, the time taken in such large-scale automation can go well beyond the acceptable timelines and anything going off-track in this kind of automation can end up crippling the whole process.